sourmash-bio/sourmash_plugin_containment_search/README.md

 # sourmash_plugin_containment_search: improved containment search for genomes in metagenomes

-This plugin adds a command `sourmash scripts mgsearch` that provides new & nicer output for searching genomes against metagenomes.
+This plugin provides a command `sourmash scripts mgsearch` that provides new & nicer output for searching genomes against metagenomes.

 ## Installation